luxonis/depthai-docs-website/source/pages/faq.rst

 What Are The Maximum Depths Visible by DepthAI?
 ###############################################

-The maximum depth perception for 3D object detection is is practically limited by how far the object detector (or other neural network) can detect what it's looking for.
+The maximum depth perception for 3D object detection is practically limited by how far the object detector (or other neural network) can detect what it's looking for.
 We've found that OpenVINO people detectors work to about 22 meters or so.
 But generally this distance will be limited by how far away the object detector can detect objects, and then after that, the minimum angle difference between the objects.

 So if the object detector is not the limit, the maximum distance will be limited by the physics of the baseline and the number of pixels.
 So once an object is less than 0.056 degrees (which corresponds to 1 pixel difference) difference between one camera to the other, it is past the point where full-pixel disparity can be done.
 The formula used to calculate this distance is an approximation, but is as follows: